nanowireUK/ttn-iothub-integration/README.md

 ## Create a device and get credentials

-At this pooint we have lots of options for how to create a device and generate the required credentials but I'll go through my favourite since this will also later let us view incoming data.
+At this pooint we have lots of options for how to create a device and generate the required credentials but I'll go through my preferred method since this will also later let us view incoming data.

 * Download and install [Visual Studio Code](https://code.visualstudio.com/Download)
 * Open VS Code and install the `Azure IoT Tools` extension